KinmatTech/Learnable-Version-Control-Task/README.md

 # Explain the difference between git fetch and git pull #
 Git fetch is a command that allows you to download objects from another repository.
 Git pull is a command that allows you to fetch from and integrate with another repository or local branch.

+# Explain in simple terms git rebase and the command for it #
+The Git rebase command moves a branch to a new location at the head of another branch.
+The command for git rebase is git rebase --onto topicA~5 topicA~3 topicA